twobob/MapMagic2Scripts/README.md

 ---

+CAN I INCLUDE THIS AS A PACKAGE?
+No, despite it being ready to be delivered as one, Unity has not yet implemented the ability to reference an Asset Store package via UPM packages.
+When that changes?
+We are ready.

+---

 ## SUPPORT THIS DEVELOPER: https://paypal.me/Geekwife
 ###  A kind soul has agreed to collect any money from other nice people that want to support more scripts like these and time spent making these solid / better